Curriculum Vitae

 I held my habilitation colloquium on October 31, 2017, at the University of Innsbruck (title: "Asteroseismology of pre-main sequence stars").

-From October 2018 to February 2023, I held an "Ingeborg Hochmair full professorship for stellar astrophysics" at the Institute for Astro- and Particle Physics of the University of Innsbruck.
+From October 2018 to February 2023, I had an "Ingeborg Hochmair full professorship for stellar astrophysics" at the Institute for Astro- and Particle Physics of the University of Innsbruck.

-When I am not working, I enjoy playing the piano and making chamber music with friends, reading books, cooking and meeting with friends and family.
+When I am not working, I enjoy playing the piano and making chamber music with friends, reading books, cooking, knitting, and meeting with friends and family.